TRAFFIC SIGNALS: THE YELLOW TRAP DANGER

 THIRD YELLOW TRAP - YET ANOTHER SNEAKY KIND

-Third yellow trap occurs when a permissive left turn movement using a flashing yellow or red arrow is
+Third yellow trap occurs when a permissive left turn movement using a

-terminated before the oncoming thru phase due to the reservicing of a phase that requires the flashing yellow or red arrow to be
+a phase that requires the flashing yellow or red arrow to be delayed until a period after that

 The following are cures: